jamieadamsuk/jamieadamsdotclick2022/content/bookshelf/falling.md

   - "book"
 coverImage: "falling.jpg"
 ---
-This book was just what I needed.
-It's cheesy, full of sterotypes and has plot holes that you could fly a jumbo jet through - but it was _fun_ and just rolled along.
+This book was just what I needed: cheesy, full of sterotypes and with plot holes that you could fly a jumbo jet through - but it was _fun_ and just rolled along.